PCMDI/input4MIPs_CVs/docs/dataset-overviews/index.md

 Almost all data providers have complied with this in a way that is easily queriable.
-If you have doubts, please double check the `license_id` and `license` attributes in files' global attributes or look at the pages' which show this metadata:
+If you have doubts, please double check the `license_id` and `license` attributes in files' global attributes or look at the pages which show this metadata:

 - [Dataset-level view CMIP7](../database-views/input4MIPs_datasets_CMIP7.html)
 - [File-level view CMIP7](../database-views/input4MIPs_files_CMIP7.html)